 - 4.4 The Government have published BNG planning practice guidance, to support the legislation.
 Additional guidance can also be found through the Defra Understanding BNG webpage.
 A series of information links are provided below, and throughout this document.
 The PAN reflects much of the national guidance, on the basis of bringing it together centrally.
-However, as government information is expected to change over time, national guidance should always be referred to. - BNG Planning Practice Guidance - Legal Agreements to secure your biodiversity net gain - Making on-site biodiversity gains as a developer - Making off-site biodiversity gains as a developer - Statutory biodiversity credits - Statutory credit prices - Calculate biodiversity using the biodiversity metric - Meet BNG requirements: steps for developers - Meet BNG requirements: steps to take for land managers
+However, as government information is expected to change over time, national guidance should always be referred to. - BNG Planning Practice Guidance - Biodiversity net gain GOV.UK (www.gov.uk), including: - o Legal Agreements to secure your biodiversity net gain - o Making on-site biodiversity gains as a developer - o Making off-site biodiversity gains as a developer - o Statutory biodiversity credits - o Statutory credit prices - o Calculate biodiversity using the biodiversity metric - Meet BNG requirements: steps for developers - o Meet BNG requirements: steps to take for land managers d) minimising impacts on and providing net gains for biodiversity, including establishing coherent ecological networks that are more resilience to current and future pressures.